-It is estimated that thousands of men and women have contracted NTM infections due to M. Chimaera bacteria, due to faulty Stockert 3T Heater Cooler machines used during heart surgery.
+It is estimated that numerous men and women have contracted NTM infections due to M. chimaera bacteria, as a result of contaminated Stockert 3T heater-cooler machines used during heart surgery.
 These people have often undergone painful, frustrating roads to recovery due to misdiagnoses and false-negative test results and some have died as a result of the contaminated product.
 The 3T product is used in close to 60% of all open heart surgeries in America.
-Patients across America, who have been diagnosed with NTM infections, have begun to file lawsuits against LivaNova PLC.
-These lawsuits claim that the device giant did not take adequate steps to protect the patients that their devices were designed to save.
-At the time of writing, the FDA has yet to issue a formal recall against the 3T machines, even after their own somber warning that doctors and hospitals should, “Strongly consider transitioning away from the use of these devices for open-chest cardiac surgery until the manufacturer has implemented strategies for these devices to mitigate the risks of patient infection.”
+Patients across America who have been diagnosed with NTM infections, have begun to file lawsuits against LivaNova PLC.
+These lawsuits claim that the device giant did not take adequate steps to protect patients.
+At Johnson // Becker we believe that this is unfortunately another case of a medical device manufacturer putting profits over people.

 - NTM Symptoms – “NTM Symptoms.”
 National Jewish Health.
 N. p., 2017.
 Web.
 23 Feb.
 2018.

 - FDA’s Ongoing Investigation of Nontuberculous Mycobacteria Infections Associated with Heater-Cooler Devices – “FDA’s Ongoing Investigation Of Nontuberculous Mycobacteria Infections Associated With Heater-Cooler Devices.”
 Fda.gov.
 N. p., 2018.
 Web.
 23 Feb.
 2018.